-Term The agreement has no fixed term and may be terminated by either the Company or Ms Fanning with 2
+Term The agreement has no fixed term and may be terminated by either the Company or Ms Fanning with 2 months' notice or without notice by the Company in the event of a material breach or misconduct by Ms Fanning.

-Ms Fanning's remuneration includes a TFR of \$276,000, including a base salary and superannuation.
-Details:
+Details: Ms Fanning's remuneration includes a TFR of \$276,000, including a base salary and superannuation.
 Certain benefits such as car parking, mobile phone expenses and use of laptop are also provided.
 Her remuneration also comprises additional STI of up to 30% of her TFR and long-term incentives of up to 20% of her TFR in the form of share rights, as determined by the Board from time to time.
 Ms Fanning is responsible for the accounting and finance functions of the Company and its associated companies.
-Ms

-Fanning reports to the Chief Executive Officer.
+Ms Fanning reports to the Chief Executive Officer.

-RELATIONSHIP BETWEEN REMUNERATION POLICY AND COMPANY PERFORMANCE
+(e) RELATIONSHIP BETWEEN REMUNERATION POLICY AND COMPANY PERFORMANCE